OMNIALowCode/omniadocs/docs/pages/omnia3/GettingStarted/omnia3_clisetup.md

 Installation process is described [here](https://github.com/OMNIALowCode/omnia-cli#installation){:target="\_blank"}

-To use Omnia-CLI for syncronizing behaviours code with a tenant, a new [Api Client](omnia3_management_introduction.html#4-api-clients) must be created and associated to a tenant.
+To use Omnia-CLI for synchronizing behaviours code with a tenant, a new [Api Client](omnia3_management_introduction.html#4-api-clients) must be created and associated to a tenant.

 ## 3. Setup